Pot o' Gold (radio program)

-Pot o' Gold was radio's first big-money giveaway program, garnering huge ratings within four weeks of its 1939 debut.
+Pot o' Gold is radio's first big-money giveaway program, garnering huge ratings within four weeks of its 1939 debut.
 The program kept so many listeners at home and away from movies that "some theater owners offered $1,000 prizes to anyone who was called while attending the movies."

 Premise

 The premise of the radio program, created by Ed Byron, was that any person who picked up the telephone when host Horace Heidt called would automatically win $1,000.
 Phone numbers were chosen by three spins on the Wheel of Fortune: (1) choice of phone directory, (2) page number and (3) the line on the page.

 Cast

 1939-1941 (national)

 The series ran on NBC from September 26, 1939 to December 23, 1941.
 Music was supplied by Horace Heidt and his Musical Knights with the original stars Larry Cotton, Frankie Carle, Jean Farney, Ruth Davies, Fred Lowery, Henry Russell, Red Ferrington, Bernie Mattinson and the Le Ahn Sisters.
 For a time, Art Carney was the announcer.